• Skip to primary navigation

 Jump to Recipe

-Let’s bake some potato wedges, then smash them and pour with melted butter!
-We call this goodness “brambory v troubě,” and I guarantee you will love this Czech variant of oven-baked potatoes.
+Let’s bake some potato wedges, then smash them and pour melted butter over them!
+We call this goodness "Brambory v troubě," and I guarantee you will love this Czech variant of oven-baked potatoes.

 baked smashed potato wedges